Details

 Description

-A 16th Century, or earlier, Aubusson tapestry is vibrant and in wonderful antique condition.
-Its original border is completely intact and designed with florals, foliage, and birds.
-Tapestries were first created in the middle ages to hold in warm in otherwise cold stone buildings, over the years they have become practical traveling pieces of art and craftsmanship.
+This 16th century Aubusson (French) tapestry is remarkably still vibrant and in wonderful antique condition.
+Its original border is completely … Read more This 16th century Aubusson (French) tapestry is remarkably still vibrant and in wonderful antique condition.
+Its original border is completely intact and designed with florals, foliage, and avian imagery one would expect of the Aubusson/Verdure tradition.
+Tapestries were first created in the middle ages to hold in warmth in otherwise cold stone buildings, over the years they became practical traveling pieces of art & skilled craftsmanship.
 Most tapestries tell religious, mythological or hunting stories.
-Depicted here, is a man who has been shot by a bow and arrow and is being consoled by a woman and his dog; an angel is also present, seemingly willing the man to hang on.
-Tapestry is lined.
+Depicted here is a man who has been struck by Cupid’s arrow; the little cherub has set down his bow & quiver to tug insistently at his cloak as he leans into the embrace of a lady to the right while the dog looks on.
+Note the tapestry is lined on the back with canvas.
 Be sure to view the detailed images for a closer look at this incredibly beautiful tapestry and its current condition.
+See less

 Questions about the item?